fluthjs/fluth-doc/docs/en/guide/type.md

 # TypeScript Type Support

-## Automatic Inference of Initial Value Types
+## Automatic Type Inference for Initial Values

 When using [$](/en/api/$) to create a stream, fluth will automatically infer the type of the initial value.